AI Use Cases/Private Equity

 5. 5

-Model accuracy is low in months one and two-set expectations with stakeholders accordingly
+Model accuracy is low in months one and two - set expectations with stakeholders accordingly

 The AI's deal-stage prioritization logic improves as it ingests your actual override decisions and correlates them with deal outcomes.
 Early recommendations will reflect limited context about which portfolio company profiles tolerate aggressive patching and which don't.
-Communicating this maturation curve to IT leadership and fund operations prevents the model from being abandoned before it reaches the efficiency gains reported in quarters three and four.
+Communicating this maturation curve to IT leadership and fund operations prevents the model from being abandoned before it reaches the efficiency gains modeled in quarters three and four.

 Frequently Asked Questions